 We may incur costs to remediate environmental contamination at our properties, which could have an adverse effect on our or our obligors' business or financial condition

 Under various laws, owners or operators of real estate may be required to respond to the presence or release of hazardous substances on the property and may be held liable for property damage, personal injuries or penalties that result from environmental contamination or exposure to hazardous substances.
 These laws often impose liability without regard to whether the owner or operator knew of the release of the substances or caused the release.
 We may become liable to reimburse the government for damages and costs it incurs in connection with the contamination.
 Generally, such liability attaches to a person based on the person's relationship to the property.
-Our tenants or borrowers are primarily responsible for the condition of the property.
+Our operators, tenants or borrowers are primarily responsible for the condition of the property.
 Moreover, we review environmental site assessments of the properties that we own or encumber prior to taking an interest in them.
 Those assessments are designed to meet the "all appropriate inquiry" standard, which we believe qualifies us for the innocent purchaser defense if environmental liabilities arise.
-Based upon such assessments, we do not believe that any of our properties are subject to material environmental contamination.
+Based on such assessments, we do not believe that any of our properties are subject to material environmental contamination.
 However, environmental liabilities may be present in our properties and we may incur costs to remediate contamination, which could have a material adverse effect on our business or financial condition or the business or financial condition of our obligors.

 Costs - Risk 2